lizbethpacheco6761-gif/Online-Shoppers-Intentions/README.md

 - Which session features influence whether a purchase is made?
 - What user behaviors are most associated with completed transactions?
 - Can a machine learning model accurately predict whether an online session will result in a purchase?

+## **Exploratory Data Analysis**

+After importing and reviewing the dataset, the next step is to complete an EDA.
+The Online Shoppers Purchasing Intention dataset contains over 12,000 online shopping sessions with a mix of numerical and categorical features.
+The dataset includes information such as page visits, time spent on pages, visitor type, bounce rates, and page values.
+The target variable, Revenue, indicates whether a session resulted in a purchase.
+There are no missing values in the dataset.